Zigrasimecia: Taxonomic history

 In 2014, palaeoentomologist Vincent Perrichot of the Université de Rennes studied a number of specimens recovered in amber from the Late Cretaceous, dating back to 98 million years.
 The specimens were collected from Hukawng Valley in Kachin State.
 Upon examination, it was revealed that the specimens are distinct from Z. tonsora.
 As a result, Perrichot provided the first description of this ant in a 2014 article published by Myrmecological News.
 He named it Z. ferox; its specific epithet means "fierce" in Latin, referencing the appearance of the head.
 Z. ferox is known from a holotype specimen, numbered JWJ-Bu18a, and many paratypes.
-Three of these paratypes are completely preserved workers, and two partial workers are missing their legs and gastral apices, while one worker is missing its mesosoma (the middle part of an insects body).
+Three of these paratypes are completely preserved workers, and two partial workers are missing their legs and gastral apices, while one worker is missing its mesosoma (the middle part of an insect's body).
 In the same article, Perrichot moved Zigrasimecia to Sphecomyrminae, stating that there is little doubt that the species are members of Sphecomyrminae.
 He notes that the workers of Z. ferox possess most synapomorphies provided by Bolton.
 For example, the antennae are geniculate and the scapes are rather short; the funiculus (segments between the antennal base and club) is filiform; there are no known propodeal lobes (a carina that delimits the propodeal scrobe laterally); two spurs are present on the mesotibia and metatibia (the middle and hind part of the tibia); and a preapical tooth is found on the claws and a sting is present.
 Its placement within the tribe Sphecomyrmini is supported by the female mandibles bearing two teeth and the elongated third antennal segment.

 In 2020 and 2021 respectively, the new species Z. hoelldobleri and Z. goldingot were described, also from Burmese amber.
+In 2024 Z. zui was characterised also from burmese amber.